dcl-2018-01/curriculum/docs/vector-functions.md

 Vector functions
 ----------------

 It's often easy to create a **scalar function**, that is a function, that takes a length one input and produces a length one output.
-You can always apply a scalar function to a vector of values by using the appropriate purrr `map_` function, but you can often find a more efficient approach by relying on an existing vectorised function.
-It's also easy to accidentally use a vectored function as if it's a scalar function; doing so makes life harder for yourself than it needs to be.
+You can always apply a scalar function to a vector of values by using the appropriate purrr `map_` function, but you can often find a more efficient approach by relying on an existing vectorized function.
+It's also easy to accidentally use a vectorized function as if it's a scalar function; doing so makes life harder for yourself than it needs to be.
 This reading illustrates each problem with an example.

 Letter grades
 -------------

 A common way to create a scalar function is by using a if-else statement.
-For example, might write the following function that converts a numeric grade to a letter grade:
+For example, you might write the following function that converts a numeric grade to a letter grade:

 ``` r
 grade_1 <- function(x) {